Zero noise limit for singular ODE regularized by fractional noise: Introduction

 Note that $\gamma$ is allowed to be negative (in which case the integral $\int_0^{\cdot} b(X^\eps_s) ds$ needs to be suitably interpreted), and in fact, a particularly striking feature of the above result is that, as $H \to 0$, the regularity requirement covers the whole range of $\gamma \in (-\infty,1)$.

 Following \cite{CG16}, regularization of ODE by fractional noise has been a very active area of research, in particular with the help of tools based around L\^e's stochastic sewing lemma \cite{Le20}.
-Let us mention for instance the study in this context of : McKean-Vlasov equations \cite{GHM22}, $C^\infty$-regularization \cite{HP21}, convergence rates of numerical schemes \cite{BDG19,GHR23}, time-dependent drifts \cite{GG22}, equations with multiplicative noise \cite{CD22, DG22, GH22, BH23, MM23}.
+Let us mention for instance the study in this context of : McKean-Vlasov equations \cite{GHM22}, $C^\infty$-regularization \cite{HP21}, convergence rates of numerical schemes \cite{BDG19,GHR23}, time-dependent drifts \cite{GG22}, equations with multiplicative noise \cite{catellier_duboscq_rde_25, DG22, GH22, BH23, MM23}.

 Once one has a well-posedness result for \eqref{eq:intro_equation}, it is then a natural question whether, in the limit as $\eps \to 0$, the solutions $X^\eps$ converge to one (or several) specific solution(s) to the deterministic equation.
-These solutions could then be interpreted as the correct ''physical'' solution to the original equation, a phenomenon which has been called ''selection by noise''.
+These solutions could then be interpreted as the correct ''physical'' solution to the original equation, a phenomenon which has been called ''selection by noise'' {(see for instance the discussion in Section 1.4 of \cite{Fla11})}.

 In the case where $W$ is a Brownian motion, and the equation is scalar (with an isolated singularity), this question has been solved by Bafico-Baldi \cite{BB82} who showed that, as $\eps \to 0$, the solutions $X^\eps$ concentrate near the ''extremal'' solutions which exit the singularity immediately.
 Their methods relied on explicit solutions to elliptic PDE, and as such were limited to the one-dimensional case.
-Still in the scalar case, Gradinaru-Herrmann-Roynette \cite{GHR01} showed that the large deviation rate for these equations may be different from the classical one (and depends on $b$).
+Still in the scalar case, Gradinaru-Herrmann-Roynette \cite{GHR01} showed that the large deviation rate for these equations may be different from the classical one (and depends on $f$).
 More recently, some approaches based on the dynamics of the solutions have been considered by Trevisan \cite{Tre13} and especially \cite{DF14}.
-These methods have then be applied in (among others) extensions to multiple dimensions \cite{DM19} and mean-field games \cite{DT20}.
+These methods have then be applied in (among others) extensions to multiple dimensions \cite{DM19}, {Vlasov-Poisson point charge dynamics \cite{DFV14} } and mean-field games \cite{DT20}.
 A similar approach has also been put forward by Pilipenko and Proske \cite{PP18}, with further extensions to higher dimensions \cite{PP20} and L\'evy noise \cite{KP21}.

 Our goal in this paper is to consider the zero-noise limit of \eqref{eq:intro_equation} when $W=W^H$ is a fBm.
 We will focus in this paper on the simplest case, where the equation is scalar with an isolated singularity, and more precisely with a power-law drift, of the form